Conservatorships - the Basics

 Guardianships and Conservatorships may be initiated for either adults or minors in the probate court.
 Below you will find frequently asked questions about Guardianships and Conservatorships.
 Please note that court staff are prohibited by law from giving legal advice.
 This includes instructing litigants on the type of guardianship or conservatorship to pursue.

-print a petition packet (PDF) for appointment of conservator or protective order.
+Print a petition for appointment of conservator or protective order.

 - What Is a Guardian and What Is a Conservator?